rsdasari01/Team-PENCIL---IoT-2022-Competition/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690384-f9c48e31-42d3-4899-a970-e61183c14f8b.png">

 For the Hp-354 we saw a similar trend in all of the gasses the only difference was the amount of gas resistivity.
-The difference
+The difference in the gas values and the bleach and normal values is that it's significantly smaller and it's smaller than the fire values as well even though you could assume that they would be pretty much the same.
+In summary, the gas values were the most unique to us.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690454-f659a307-3ba5-4a50-9804-883f96e7e804.png">

-We used this image
+The fire has higher values than the gas but lesser values than the bleach, so it's basically in the middle between these two.
+Measuring the fire was quite difficult because we had to start a fire, then choke it, then record the values using the leftover smoke, but the smoke would diminish pretty quick, so it would be hard for the sensor to read proper values, so it took multiple tries.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690651-4b36ec2a-1949-4c6d-9410-8b3f983b9183.png">

-We used this image
+The heat profile Hp-411 was different than Hp-354 because most of the steps in Hp-411 were a lot less and significant than Hp-354's steps.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690713-3952e303-23fb-45b4-aa78-636890895f46.png">

-We used this image
+The difference between Hp-411's values for bleach and Hp-354's values for bleach was that Hp-411 had lower values, but Hp-411's values for bleach was higher than the normal Hp-411.
+Hp-411 bleach was a bit more consistent than Hp-354 bleach.
+This might have happened because of environmental changes.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690899-e512b0ab-6c38-4fbd-a077-a9d533f116c7.png">

-We used this image
+Hp-411